Pandemic's Emotional Hammer Hits Hard

 Galea points to a couple of recent studies that have also documented the emotional toll of the pandemic.
 A study published in JAMA in June found elevated levels of psychological distress and loneliness among U.S. adults in the earliest months of the pandemic.
 And in another study from the Centers for Disease Control and Prevention, published in mid-August, a significant number of Americans reported experiencing mental health symptoms during the pandemic — including depression, anxiety, substance abuse and thoughts of suicide.

-"It looks to me like the science is converging, that this is exactly what's happening in the population," says Galea.
+"It looks to me like the science is converging, that this is exactly what's happening in the population," Galea says.

-What's more, some of the public health measures required to keep us safe from the virus have taken away our most effective ways of buffering stress, says Everly: social connection within a community.
+What's more, some of the public health measures required to keep us safe from the virus have taken away our most effective ways of buffering stress, Everly says: social connection within a community.

-"In virtually every wide scale disaster I studied, there is a sense of human resilience — people come together," he says.
+"In virtually every wide-scale disaster I studied, there is a sense of human resilience — people come together," he says.
 "Interpersonal support is the single best predictor of human resilience.
 This disaster undermines our single most important protective factor."

 Like the other effects of the pandemic — health and economic — the mental health effects are being disproportionately borne by people who started out with fewer social supports and financial resources, the study finds.

-"People with lower income were twice as likely to have depression," says Ettman, "and among people within the same income group, [those] who had less in savings were 1.5 times more likely to have depression."
+"People with lower income were twice as likely to have depression," Ettman says, "and among people within the same income group, [those] who had less in savings were 1.5 times more likely to have depression."

 Those who had lost a job, or experienced the death of a loved one were at a significantly higher risk of having symptoms of depression.